 Termination for Lease Violation

-There are two types of notices that are given for lease violation.
+There are two types of notices that are given for lease violations.
 One gives the tenant 7 days to cure the violation and the other one is gives 7 days to vacate without an opportunity to fix the violation.

 In order to file for eviction after giving the 7 Day Notice, the landlord needs to have solid proof of the violation occurring or reoccurring.
-Consult an attorney before filing for an eviction for violation of the lease.
+Consult an attorney before filing for eviction for violation of the lease.

 Small Claim Court Limit